dereuromark/cakephp-tinyauth/docs/AuthenticationPlugin.md

 $middlewareQueue->add(new AuthenticationMiddleware($this));
 ```

-This plugin ships with an improved session authenticator that is optional:
+This plugin ships with optional enhanced components:

-- PrimaryKeySession authenticator (extending the Authentication.Session one):
+### Session Authenticator

-  stores only the ID and fetches the rest from DB (keeping it always up to date)
+- **PrimaryKeySession** (extending `Authentication.Session`): Stores only the ID in session and fetches the rest from DB on each request, keeping data always up to date

-It also ships with an enhanced redirect handler:
+### Unauthorized Handlers

+TinyAuth provides enhanced redirect handlers for authentication failures:

-- ForbiddenCakeRedirect: Allows an `unauthorizedMessage` to be set as error flash message.
+- **TinyAuth.ForbiddenCakeRedirect**: Works with CakePHP routing and allows setting an `unauthorizedMessage` as flash message
+- **TinyAuth.ForbiddenRedirect**: Standard URL-based redirect with flash message support

+Both handlers:
+- Automatically set flash error messages for unauthorized access
+- Skip JSON/XML requests (throw exception instead of redirecting)
+- Preserve the target URL in query parameter for redirect after login

-You can, of course, stick to the official ones, as well.
+You can, of course, stick to the official ones as well.

 Now let's set up `getAuthenticationService()` and make sure to load all needed Authenticators, e.g.: